tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 Since one player plays to maximize utility whilst the other plays to minimize, we can eliminate entire trees of nodes relying on this property

-Before exploring a node, the final utility under that node will be on the interval of $[-\infty,\infty]$, after exploring one node, say with utility $2$, if the player that plays that ply is seeking to minimize, then we know the resulting utility of that tree must lie on $$
+Before exploring a node, the final utility under that node will be on the interval of $[-\infty,\infty]$, after exploring one node, say with utility $2$, if the player that plays that ply is seeking to minimize, then we know the resulting utility of that tree must lie on $[-\infty,2]$ since the agent will never play a move above utility $2$.
+If the max player already knows that the interval o